mgcaret/rom4x/README.md

 # ROM 4X by MG

-ROM 4X is an enhancement to the Apple //c version 4 firmware ROM.
+ROM 4X is an enhancement to the Apple //c version 4 firmware ROM. **Coming soon: ROM 5X** for the IIc Plus (version 5).

 It adds the following features to the Apple //c version 4 firmware: